Local TV channel for the Peterborough conurbation and the Fenlands

 Hereward Television will be benefiting disadvantaged local communities with new skills for increased employability

 We are currently approaching potential funders and partners - informing them of the forthcoming local broadcasting revolution

 AND WE WANT YOU TO BE INVOLVED.
 You can be part of the action, where our target beneficiaries will be able to feel connected with society again.
-There will be new skills you can learn in information technology, administration and broadcast production.
+There will be new skills you can learn in information technology, administration and broadcast production, transferable to a variety of possible new careers.
 Join our mailing list via the sign-up form at the bottom of this page, so you can be kept up-to-date with developments.
 Why not get involved behind the scenes, find out how to produce your own series, and we are also looking for local presenters to front our programmes.
 Local businesses will also benefit from targeted new advertising opportunities which we offer.

 From Spalding, Bourne, and Holbeach in the North of our region, through Market Deeping, Crowland, Whittlesey, March, Yaxley, and down to Alconbury, Ramsey and Chatteris in the south, Local TV will be coming to all these areas.
 Some parts of Stamford, Oundle, Long Sutton and Wittering will also be covered.

 Hereward TV was launched as part of 2015's Peterborough CAMRA Beer Festival.
-A charitable community initiative, the channel will encourage the development of programme formats from the grass roots.
+A registered charity, the channel will be the ancillary output from the project work of our beneficiaries, and so we encourage the development of programme formats from the grass roots.